 The Minimum Requirements state that schools may submit their own training for review to comply with the requirements in Section I. What is the process for this review?

-Submit the training (powerpoint, teacher’s notes, etc.) to [email protected]
+Submit the training (PowerPoint, teacher’s notes, etc.) to [email protected]

 The team will review the training within 10 business days after confirming receipt of the materials.